readwritetools/rwt-piqueme/readme.md

 #### Prerequisites

 The <span>rwt-piqueme</span> DOM component works in any browser that supports modern W3C standards.

-The UI card layout template can be modified using either plain HTML or <span>
-BLUE</span><span>PHRASE</span> notation (which can be compiled into HTML using the free <a href='https://hub.readwritetools.com/desktop/rwview.blue'>Read Write View</a>
-desktop app).
 It has no other prerequisites.
 Distribution and installation are done with either NPM or via Github.

 #### Download